 El Brison and Las Batatas Arriba in the Dominican Republic have neither running water nor electricity.
 Vehicle access to these communities can be difficult or impossible depending on the weather conditions.
 As a result, these communities have been largely neglected and remain completely without infrastructure, apart from a one-room elementary school.

-The funding supplied through the Santevia Gives Back Program provides drinking water for 49 homes serving 205 people plus any population expansions.
+The funding supplied through the Santevia Gives Back Program provides drinking water to 49 homes serving 205 people plus any population expansions.
 Cement tanks provide 25 gallons per person each day, with a Community Water Board governing the water system.

 During the project, several members of the community were trained to build the water tanks and will travel to Haiti to build at least eight new tanks for communities in need over the coming year.

 The town of Kibaale is located in a notoriously dry region of Uganda.
 Famine is not uncommon during the dry seasons, which last much longer than in other areas of Uganda.
 As a result, capturing rainwater as it falls is critical.
 The collection and storage of fresh water for the students and their families is the lifeline of the community.
 Before Santevia’s funding, they were using three types of collectors: Jerry Cans, 40-liter drums, and 2,000-liter containers.
-All three worked well but they needed something on the larger scale.
+All three worked well, but they needed something of larger scale.

-Santevia donated a large, 24,000-liter tank to complete Kibaale Community Center’s water storage capabilities, providing clean drinking water for the community for up to 15 years.
+Santevia donated a 24,000-liter tank to complete Kibaale Community Center’s water storage capabilities, providing clean drinking water for the community for up to 15 years.
 This project allows girls in the community to attend school instead of transporting water.